 Although the king insisted on the doors to remain closed, the queen thought it’d be unethical to let the corpse of an old talented mason to rot in a closed chamber with the divine Sculptures of the deities.
 So she opens the door and only to find the mason to disappear suddenly in thin air and the Sculptures remain half-built.

-Drowning in despair she loathed herself to not having kept the required patience and asks the Lord Jagannath to visit her in a separate temple (now known as the Gundicha temple) to give her the opportunity to pay the atonement of her “wrong doings” which she never had the intension to do.
+Drowning in despair she loathed herself to not having kept the required patience and asks the Lord Jagannath to visit her in a separate temple (now known as the Gundicha temple) to give her the opportunity to pay the atonement of her “wrongdoings” which she never had the intention to do.

-Lord Jagannath is akin to Lord Krishna who had over 16000 Gopis (cow hearders) as his lovers.
-But after his departure and marriage they lost their beloved Krishna.
+Lord Jagannath is akin to Lord Krishna who had over 16000 Gopis (cow herders) as his lovers.
+But after his departure and marriage, they lost their beloved Krishna.
 So Lord Jaggnath locks Goddess Laxmi and visits Gundicha temple to spend time with his Gopi lovers.

 The legends also suggest that when Lord Jagganath returned from his trip Goddess Laxmi refuses to let him into the temple, to makes amends with her he offers her a bowl full of Rasagolas, impressed but which she lets him in and since that day the Rasagolas become a part of the Chhappan-Bhog.
 Wonder why Odisha has been asking for the GI tag for Rasagolas after West Bengal Claimed it!